staten-platform/staten-upphandlat-mcp/README.md

 streamlit run examples/simple_chat/streamlit_client.py
 ```

-Open the printed URL in your browser to chat with the server.
+Open the printed URL in your browser to interact with the server.

 ## Claude Desktop Integration